Download your Gold Card Application | Houston Gold Card

 In addition to the Gold Card Application (Harris Health Financial Assistance Plan), you will also need to supply the following documents:

 Identification is needed for both you and your spouse if you’re married.
-This would include marriage license or Registration of Informal Marriage if you are common law.
+This would include a marriage license or Registration of Informal Marriage if you are common law.

 One proof of identity is needed if you possess the following: